21 Best Fishing Vests Of 2023: Recommended By River Guides

 Fishing vests come in many styles and are designed for different purposes.

-There are a few types of fishing vests to consider and depending on the type of fishing you will be doing some fishing vests might work better for you.
-My reviews will help you decide on which fishing vest you should buy.
+There are a few types of fishing vests to consider.
+Depending on the type of fishing you will be doing, some might work better for you.

 The White River Aventur1 is one of the best standard fishing vests you can buy

-The White River Aventur1 is one of the best standard fishing vests you can buy.
+The White River Aventur1 is one of the best standard vests you can buy.

 These basic fishing vests are often made from the least expensive materials like cotton and polyester and are often the ones that cheap brands will sell.

-These basic fishing vests are what I used to wear where 30 years ago and they were all you could get back then.
-Now you can get all different kinds of vests.
+These basic vests are what I used to wear 30 years ago and they were all you could get back then.
+Now, you can get all different kinds of vests.

-There are some disadvantages to these traditional cotton fishing vests like being heavy when wet or many have few pockets or small pockets that are not suitable for bigger fly boxes and tackle boxes.
+These traditional cotton fishing vests have some disadvantages, like being heavy when wet or having few or small pockets, which make them unsuitable for bigger fly boxes and tackle boxes.

-You won’t find too many extra features on these basic fishing vests but they can still have plenty of pockets and that might be good enough for the average angler.
+You won’t find too many extra features on these, but they can still have plenty of pockets and that might be good enough for the average angler.

 Performance Fishing Vests: Not Just For The Experts